-March 7, 2020, is approximately a week before the general shutdown of much in-person economic activity in the United States that took place due to the coronavirus pandemic.
-"Computer jobs were already fast-growing before the pandemic, but it is still remarkable to see an 11% increase in job postings from the period just before the Covidrelated recession hit," said Mark Regets, a labor economist and a senior fellow at the National Foundation for American Policy.
+"Computer jobs were already fast-growing before the pandemic, but it is still remarkable to see now a 15% increase in job postings from 6 months ago, after an 11% increase from the previous 12-month period," said Mark Regets, a labor economist and a senior fellow at the National Foundation for American Policy.
 "This is consistent with the low unemployment rates we see in computer occupations.
 Firms have needed a lot of IT (information technology) talent to reorganize their businesses during the pandemic, and many of the changes will be long-term."

-The employment postings in computer occupations include 378,197 active job vacancy postings for software developers and software quality assurance analysts and testers, 101,737 for computer systems analysts, 101,153 for network and computer system administrators, 67,995 for information security analysts, and 37,058 for electrical engineers.
-"All job posting counts reflect unique postings that were active during the indicated time frame," which was February 8 to March 7, 2021.2 These occupations track those eligible for H-1B visas, according to DHS and BLS data.
+The postings in computer occupations include 435,639 active job vacancy postings for software developers and software quality assurance analysts and testers, 112,990 for network and computer system administrators, 110,134 for computer systems analysts, 76,126 for information security analysts and 47,181 for electrical engineers.
+"All job posting counts reflect unique postings that were active during the indicated time frame," which was August 7 to September 6, 2021.2 These occupations track those eligible for H-1B visas, according to DHS and BLS data.